Blockstack Price Down 11.4% Over Last Week (STX)

 Blockstack Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Blockstack directly using US dollars.
-Investors seeking to acquire Blockstack should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as Blockstack directly using U.S. dollars.
+Investors seeking to acquire Blockstack should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blockstack using one of the aforementioned exchanges.

 Receive News & Updates for Blockstack Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blockstack and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.